 - Early in Return of the Jedi, C-3PO is clearly unaware of the whole plan unfolding around him regarding Jabba the Hutt.
 Compare R2-D2, who was carrying Luke's lightsaber the entire time to give to Luke at the right moment.
 Presumably, this was because the heroes thought C-3PO being made aware of the plan would have made it much less likely to succeed.

-- This gets Deconstructed during The Last Jedi: Leia and Holdo don't tell anyone what the plan is to save them from the First Order ship following them, or that there actually is a plan.
+- This gets Deconstructed during The Last Jedi: Holdo doesn't tell anyone what the plan is to save them from the First Order ship following them, even refusing to say there actually is a plan.
 This not only leads Poe to send off Finn and Rose on an unauthorized mission to break into the enemy ship to destroy the tracking device (a mission that completely failed and almost got them executed by the First Order because they trusted the wrong codebreaker), but he and several others end up convinced that Holdo is a traitor and mutiny against her.
 These two combined events kickstarted the chain of events that wiped out 95% of the resistance.
-If the leaders reassured everyone that they did have a plan to escape, none of that would have happened, and nearly all of the rebels could have survived the movie.
+Loong story short, if Holdo reassured everyone that they did have a plan to escape, even if that plan needed to be on a need-to-know basis, none of that would have happened, and nearly all of the rebels could have survived the movie.

 - Thirteen Days: During the Cuban Missile Crisis, President Kennedy is initially trying to keep it under wraps so he can deal with it without everyone hounding him, which means not telling the press, which means not telling his press secretary, Pierre Salinger, who keeps getting the runaround when he tries to find out what's going on.